 Do you have an accelerated program with the medical/veterinary/dental school?

 Tufts undergraduates have the opportunity to apply to our medical, dental and veterinary schools earlier than the general application period.
 Sophomores may apply to the medical, dental or veterinary school and know two years in advance where they will study after college graduation.
+These Early Assurance programs are for students who have studied for at least two years at Tufts; therefore, they are not available options for transfer students.
 These are not accelerated programs.
 There is also a very select program for first year students (freshmen) can apply to the dental school and begin an accelerated seven-year program during their junior year at Tufts; typically one student every two or three years is able to design a curriculum that allows for this program.
 Students interested in public health can do a five year combined degree program earning them a bachelor’s and a master’s in public health.Back to top

 What is the Early Assurance Program to the Tufts School of Medicine?
 How many students apply and get admitted?

 The Early Assurance Program is an opportunity for Tufts sophomores to apply to Tufts medical school and learn of their acceptance prior to beginning their junior year.
 Each year approximately 25 sophomores choose to apply, about 15-20 are interviewed and about 10-15 are admitted.
 Competitive applicants have completed five of the eight pre-med requirements and have maintained a 3.5 GPA.
+The early assurance program is for students who have studied for at least two years at Tufts; therefore, it is not available options for transfer students.
+Early assurance is not accelerated programs.
 The acceptance is not binding and students may decide to apply in the regular applicant pool after their junior year.